P-G1977/Pure-Lift-Gyms/README.md

 This is an experimental site for a fictional company called Pure Fit Gyms, completed for my Milestone 1 project in L5 Web Application Development.
 The site is designed to be responsive on a range of devices and easy to navigate.
 I wanted to make the site simple and interesting to hopefully capture the users view and keep them engaged.

+Users of the website are able to find information about the gym, reviews from people who have used the gym, and an easy way to find / contact the gym for more information.
+There is also a Gallery page to show more information about what is available at the gym.

 ---

 ![alt text](assets/docs/pages/contact.png "Logo title contact 1")